-The language of such communications is critical, and a key task of the NTFBs is to articulate trade-facilitation outcomes and impacts in terms of tangible political goals, such as employment creation, poverty elevation, time and cost reduction, competitiveness, and trade and economic development in order to gain and sustain political support.
+Figure 2 - Survey results on relevance of communication with authorities poverty elevation, time and cost reduction, competitiveness, and trade and economic development in order to gain and sustain political support.
 For example, the strategic goal of the Greek National Trade Facilitation Strategy in 2012 was "Reducing time to export by 50% and costs by 20% by the end of 2015, thus leading to at least 10% increase in exports' value, 1.7% increase of the GDP and 80,000 new jobs"18.